Perpetually Fair Assignments Via Balanced Sequences of Permutations: Valuations and Proportionality: Weak Full-Balance

-Given the Latin square constraint (\Cref{sec:latin-square}), the allocation after day $n$ is always proportional.
+Given the latin square constraint (\Cref{sec:latin-square}), the allocation after day $n$ is ordinally proportional.
 This is because the bundle of every player $i$ satisfies $v(Z_i^n) = \sum_{j\in M} v_j$ and the total value of all items is $v(Z_N^n) = n\cdot \sum_{j\in M} v_j$.
-However, before day $n$ it is impossible to guarantee proportionality.
-As explained above, if $v_1$ is very high and the other item values are very low, then at any day before the $n$-th day, some players (those who did not get item 1 so far) will have a less-than-proportional value.
+However, before day $n$ it is impossible to guarantee ordinal proportionality.
+For example, if $v_1$ is very high and the other item values are very low, then at any day before the $n$-th day, the value of some players (those who did not get item 1 so far) will be below the proportionality threshold.

-A natural relaxation of proportionality for indivisible items is \emph{proportionality up to $c$ items}, abbreviated PROP$c$ \citep{conitzer2017fair,chakraborty2021weighted,gourves2021fairness,bu2023fair}.
-It means that, for each player $i$, if we add to $i$'s bundle some $c$ items not allocated to $i$ yet, then $i$'s value will be at least $1/n$ of the total value. \begin{definition} Given $c\geq 1$, a repeated assignment is called \emph{perpetually PROP$c$} if after every single day, the cumulative allocation satisfies ordinal-PROP$c$. \end{definition}
+A natural relaxation of proportionality for indivisible items is \emph{proportionality up to $c$ items}, abbreviated PROP$c$ \citep{conitzer2017fair,chakraborty2021weighted,gourves2021fairness,bu2023fair,kahana2026perpetual}.
+It means that, for each player $i$, if we add to $i$'s bundle some $c$ items not allocated to $i$ yet, then $i$'s value will be at least $1/n$ of the total value.
+This definition implicitly assumes that all items are goods (have positive values); we use a more symmetric definition, that applies equally to items with positive or negative values: instead of just adding $c$ items, we both add and remove the same number of items. \begin{definition} Let $c\geq 1$ be an integer.